(Please note that this information below may change.)

 11. Do you prefer that I take my prerequisites at a 4 year college?

 12. What do you mean regionally accredited institutions?
 Regional accreditation means courses approved by one of the 6 regional accreditation organizations.
 Please see this link for a listing of the six organizations.
 Be aware that many for-profit institutions do not have regional accreditation, but only national accreditation.
-If you have a baccalaureate degree from a non-U.S. or Canadian institution you can apply for admission if your prerequisite courses were completed at a regionally accredited U.S. or Canadian institution.
+If you have a baccalaureate or graduate degree from a non-U.S. or Canadian institution you can apply for admission if your prerequisite courses were completed at a regionally accredited U.S. or Canadian institution.
 There are no waivers of this policy.

 1. What type of clinical experience are you looking for?